yurime/fender/README.md

  `-printIntermediateMemConsumption`

-print intermediate memory consumption
+>Print intermediate memory consumption

  `-searchHeuristics (DFS|BFS)`

->chooses if the exploration method will be DFS or BFS. default is DFS;
+>Chooses if the exploration method will be DFS or BFS. default is DFS;